Sierras Revisit: Crowds on the beaten path, solitude off it

 I had added the Minarets to the itinerary for a three-week Sierras trip to celebrate our 40th wedding anniversary.
 After trail to Minaret Lake, the wilderness topographic map showed them trailless over pass into next basin.
-Minarets were as glorious as I had dreamed: green meadows and forests along towering walls/spires.
+Minarets were as glorious as I had dreamed: green meadows and forests along imposing walls/spires.

 NOT part of my dreams: the crowds.
-A lightly clad jogger on a 30-mile training run, couple doing loop backpack, two guys on long day hike loop (who lost route above lake and returned).
+A lightly clad jogger on a 30-mile training run, couple doing loop backpack, two guys (who lost route above lake and returned) on long day hike loop.
 Camps in every nook around blue jewel Minaret Lake.
-Backpackers skidding down steep zig zag route from the keyhole pass.
+Backpackers skidding down steep zigzag route from the keyhole pass.

 On other side of the pass, we edged cautiously along icy contour on snow tracks above partly frozen lakes (a slip—as David did days earlier—would have meant sled-ride on backpack into the water).
 One group clambered across with a boxer on leash, jerking the skidding dog back from a snow slide down.
 Dropping down a scree chimney, we met a dozen hikers scrambling up, some in sandals.
 On Edsel Lake, dozens of bright tents, more backpackers coming, and a couple perched on a precipice above blue and white fissured lake ice.
-At least the two rock climbers who brushed past us for an assault of 13,000-foot Mt Ritter turned back in face of thickening thunderclouds.
+At least the two rock climbers who brushed past us for an assault of 13,000-foot Mt.
+Ritter turned back in face of thickening thunderclouds.

 Crowds were common for our 2017 High Sierras return—visitor use had mushroomed since our visit 40 years ago.
-We weren’t prepared for the sheer volume of hikers near national parks and resorts, and on the John Muir Trail (JMT), a portion of the PCT through alpine terrain and spectacular pass crossings, one of the world’s most popular short thru-hikes.
+We weren’t prepared for sheer volume of hikers near national parks and resorts, or on the John Muir Trail (JMT), a portion of the Pacific Crest Trail (PCT) through alpine terrain and spectacular pass crossings, one of the world’s most popular short thru-hikes.
 But we also experienced solitude off the beaten path.

-David and I met in a hiking club and married in Las Vegas (my home town and home church, not a wedding chapel) so the nearby Sierras in California were a logical honeymoon location.
+Mystery Trek of 1977David and I met in a hiking club and married in Las Vegas (my hometown and home church, not a wedding chapel), so the nearby Sierras in California were a logical honeymoon location.
 David planned this first backpack into an unknown area by searching through cumbersome map file drawers at Oregon State University library, accessible to him as a student.

 We got married on Memorial Day weekend and headed into the mountains on Monday as crowds were coming out.
 We drove to a trailhead west of Bishop and started hiking up a steep valley through stair step hanging basins.